10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 Green beans, or string beans, are rich in vital nutrients and vitamins K, C, and A. Vitamin K plays an important role in blood clotting and helps build bones.
 Vitamin A boosts vision, while vitamin C is a potent antioxidant – and both vitamins contribute to the growth and development of all body tissues.

-In this article, you will learn more about green beans, how they benefit you, their nutritional facts, and how you can add them to your diet.
+In this article, you will learn more about green beans’ nutrition facts, how they benefit you, and how you can add them to your diet.
 Scroll down to know more!

 What Are The Health Benefits Of Green Beans?

+What are green beans good for in your body?
 The fiber content of the beans helps prevent various forms of cancer, heart disease, and diabetes.
 The fiber also promotes digestive health, the calcium in the beans promotes bone health, while lutein and zeaxanthin boost vision.
+Let’s look in detail about the various ways green beans benefit your health.

 1. May Help Combat Cancer